YePpHa/chatgpt-search-mode/README.md

 just under the `New chat` button.
 Clicking on it will create a new chat with the prompt pasted in.

+Note: the extension actually looks for `{search} <query>` in all messages.
+So if you get ChatGPT to write that in a chat it will also initiate a search even if you haven't clicked on the `New Search Chat` button.

+Note 2: the extension will hide the search results by default.
+If you click on it it will expand and show the search results.
+This was done to make it easier to navigate without getting distracted by the wall of search results.

 ## What's the next step?
-It would probably be an idea to try to optimise the prompt.
+- It would probably be an idea to try to optimise the prompt.
 It could probably be able to make better search queries and figure out when it actually needs to search for something.
+- The current method to start a new chat with search is a bit hacky.
+It currently dissapears sometimes.
+So making it more stable or figuring out a better way to do the function.